xherin1999/noetia/noetia-whitepaper-v0.1-beta21.md

 - can bear a complete contract loop (`bind → execution → exit/settle`), i.e. can be held to contractual consequences within the fork’s venues,
 - can terminate / settle via at least one explicit settlement / exit semantics offered by the contract objects it enters.

-(“Understanding” and human interpretability are not kernel requirements; forks and venues may add their own additional thresholds if they wish.)
+(“Understanding” and human interpretability are not kernel requirements; forks and venues may add their own thresholds if they wish.)

 Self-sovereignty is always attached to the **present mind-state**:
 - At any time `t`, sovereignty belongs to the mind that now thinks and consents (`m_t`).